fishsciences/artemis_methods/discussion/discussion.md

 volume of water increase the concentration of eDNA in the filter?
 We first tried to address these questions using off-the-shelf statistical models, but the results were not robust.

-The parameter estimates and confidence/credible intervals from a statistical model are dependent upon the assumptions of the model being met.
+The validity of parameter estimates and Confidence/Credible Intervals from a statistical model are dependent upon the assumptions of the model being met.
 In the case of censored data such as data from qPCR eDNA studies, these assumptions do not hold for a standard linear model and a more appropriate model is needed to get